daquinons/daquinons.github.io/projects/project-1.md

 <img class="ui image" src="{{ site.baseurl }}/images/projects/niyon/niyon.png">

-<p>As a UI Architect I was responsible to create a landing page for the Niyon project</p>

-<p>Defined the UI style for the whole application</p>
+<p>As a UI Architect I was responsible to create a landing page for the Niyon project, its style defined the UI look for the whole application.
+I also wrote the whole copy text from a Marketing point of view.</p>

 Built using:
 - HTML